harveyl888/queryBuilder/README.md

 filters = list(list(name = 'mpg', type = 'double', min = min(mtcars$mpg), max = max(mtcars$mpg), step = 0.1),
                list(name = 'cyl', type = 'double'))
 ```
 Here both mpg and cyl are defined with type double.
-In addition, mpg has an allowable range between its minimum and maximum values
+In addition, mpg has an allowable range between its minimum and maximum values.

+Filter types include integer, double, string, date and boolean.
+In addition, select, radio and the selectize plugin are recognized.

+If autoassign is set to true then all the columns from the data frame will be used as potential filters and they will be assigned according to the column class as follows:
+-   `numeric`: filter type = double
+-   `integer`: filter type = integer
+-   `character`: filter type = string
+-   `factor`: filter type = string, input = selectize
+-   `Date`: filter type = date
+-   `logical`: filter type = boolean, input = radio